rohan-165/rohan-165/README.md

 # 👋 Hi, I'm Rohan Kumar Chaudhary!
+**Mobile Application Developer | Flutter & Kotlin Enthusiast | UI/UX & Animations Advocate**

-A passionate **Mobile Application Developer** with a strong focus on **Flutter** and **Kotlin**.
-I specialize in creating beautiful, high-performance mobile apps with a focus on smooth animations, seamless user experiences, and intelligent solutions.
+I craft high-performance mobile apps with smooth animations, intuitive UI, and intelligent solutions that enhance user experience.

 ---

 ## 🚀 About Me
-- 🔥 **Flutter Enthusiast** with over **Three years of experience** in building cross-platform mobile apps.
+- 🔥 **Flutter Enthusiast** with over **Years of experience** in building cross-platform mobile apps.
 - 💡 Previously worked on project like :- **Nagarik App** , **Ambition Guru**, a E-learing mobile app and improving citizen engagement and provide government services — where I made significant contributions.
 - 🎨 Passionate about **animations** and **UI/UX design**, always striving to bring creativity to every project.
 - 🔄 Open to **collaborations** and always looking for new challenges to expand my knowledge and skills.